 IV.
-Industry Recognized Credentials (IRC) (to be completed by faculty)
+Industry Recognized Credentials (IRC)

-- Pest Control Advisor (PCA) 45 units of required courses in Ag and Pest Mgmt Sciences, - Certified Crop Adviser (CCA) requires a minimum of 3 years crop advising experiences with an AA degree in AG - Certified Professional Agronomist (CPAg) requires a minimum of 5 years experiences with a BS in Agronomy - Certified Professional Soil Scientist (CPSS) requires a minimum of 5 years experiences with BS in Soils or related area - Associate Professional Soil Scientist (APSS) requires a minimum of BS in Soils or related areas
+Pest Control Advisor (PCA) - 45 units of required courses in Ag and Pest Mgmt Sciences.

+Certified Crop Adviser (CCA) - requires a minimum of 3 years crop advising experiences with an AA degree in AG

+Certified Professional Agronomist (CPAg) - requires a minimum of 5 years experiences with a BS in Agronomy

+Certified Professional Soil Scientist (CPSS) - requires a minimum of 5 years experiences with BS in Soils or related area

+Associate Professional Soil Scientist (APSS) - requires a minimum of BS in Soils or related areas